Sound from rotors in non-uniform flow: Analysis

 \subsection{Sound propagation in non-uniform flows}

-Taylor's transformation~\cite{taylor78,taylor79,agarwal-dowling07} is a method for converting problems of propagation in non-uniform flows at low Mach number into equivalent problems in a stationary fluid, by modifying the phase term of the Green's function as a function of the flow potential.
-The flow is specified as a velocity potential $cM\Phi(\mathbf{x})$ where $M$ is the flow Mach number and $\Phi(\mathbf{x})$ is the velocity potential for unit velocity.
-To first order in Mach number, the acoustic potential at a point $\mathbf{x}$ due to a point source at $\mathbf{x}_{0}$ is given by
+Taylor's transformation~\cite{taylor78,taylor79,agarwal-dowling07} is a method for converting problems of propagation in non-uniform flows at low Mach number into equivalent problems in a stationary fluid, by modifying the phase term of the Green's function as a function of the position $\mathbf{x}$ and flow velocity.
+The transformation was originally derived\cite{taylor78} using a coordinate transformation of the wave equation with non-uniform flow, but can also be derived from the geometrical acoustics approximation, as shown in the Appendix.

+The flow velocity is given by a velocity potential $cM\Phi(\mathbf{x})$ where $M$ is the flow Mach number and $\Phi(\mathbf{x})$ is the velocity potential for unit velocity and multiplication by $cM$ scales the flow field to the required velocity.
+To first order in $M$, the acoustic potential at a point $\mathbf{x}$ due to a point source at $\mathbf{x}_{0}$ is given by

 The prediction of sound in a low Mach number non-uniform flow thus becomes a phase-shifted version of the problem in a stationary fluid.
 The difficulty of the ring source problem lies in representing this phase shift in the radiation integral of Equation~\ref{equ:analysis:ring} in a manner amenable to analysis.